Nicholas Yatromanolakis: Political career

 He was a founding member and member of the Political Planning Committee in Potami and he was the party's campaign manager for the European elections in 2014, while in the parliamentary elections in January 2015.
 He was ranked second in votes in A 'Athens electoral district.
 He left the party in 2016.

 He has been active in the field of human rights and in particular the rights of LGBT+ people, and has participated voluntarily in non-profit organizations for the social inclusion of vulnerable populations, and the physical and mental health of children.
-He openly identifies as gay.
+He is gay.

 Political positions

 From the 1st of August 2019, he assumed the duties of General Secretary of Contemporary Culture in the government of Kyriakos Mitsotakis.
 He is the first to hold this office, as this General Secretariat did not exist before.

 In the reshuffle of January 4, 2021, he took over as Deputy Minister of Culture for Contemporary Culture in the government of Kyriakos Mitsotakis.
 Again, he is the first to hold this office, as this position did not exist before.